IvanLudvig/IvanLudvig.github.io/_posts/2021-04-08-multilabel-classification-using-transfer-learning.md

     return np.array(tags)[sorted_ids[:10]]
 ```
 To make training faster, we're going to keep just the 25 most common tags overall (25 nouns and adjs each).
-Like this
 ```python
 num_classes = 25
 all_nouns = df['nouns'].to_numpy()